vjanssens/woocommerce-dropbox/readme.txt

 The Dropbox extension for WooCommerce gives you the power and ease of use of serving your downloadable products through the Dropbox infrastructure.
 Easily choose a file from your Dropbox account via the Choose from Dropbox button and the plugin will do the rest.
-Your customers will never see the files came from Dropbox and the files public link will never be exposed.

 Please carefully read the [installation instructions](http://www.wordpress.org/plugins/woocommerce-dropbox/installation/).